indrasaputra/spenmo/doc/ASSUMPTIONS.md

 7. Card deletion is soft delete.

 8. Not all tables in task #3 are implemented in task #4.
 Only relevant tables are migrated, such as `users`, `user_wallets`, and `user_cards`.

+9. Hashids uses [default salt](https://github.com/indrasaputra/hashids/blob/main/hashids.go#L13-L15).
+Option to change the salt is not implemented in this scope.
+Check [https://goplay.space/#o8RCXF2pwfK](https://goplay.space/#o8RCXF2pwfK) to see the conversion.